WHO WE ARE

 Architect, Founder of HERA architects. born in Rome in 1992

-She studied Architecture at Università degli studi Roma Tre, completing her bachelor’s degree with full grades.
+Eleonora Velluto studied Architecture in the University of Roma Tre, completing her bachelor’s degree with full grades.

 She got involved in several projects with the university, among which the European contest of Solar Decathlon 2012 for sustainable housing.

-She finished her master studies in Munich at the Technische Universitaet Muenchen with an experimental research thesis on outdoor climate comfort.
+She completed her master studies at the Technical University of Munich with an experimental research thesis on outdoor climate comfort.

-In 2017 She started to work in Munich in the studio Atelier Hybride as architect managing the designing and construction processes of energy efficient passive houses.
+In 2017 She started to work in Munich in the studio Atelier Hybride, managing the designing and construction processes of energy efficient passive houses.

-She works currently at Ackermann Architekten as architect building public and office buildings in the city of Munich.
+She then worked at Ackermann Architekten designing public and office buildings in the city of Munich.

-She is logistic designer and workshop co-organizer for WomENcourage 2019, a conference that brings together women in the computing profession, held by ACM, the main Computer Science Association.
+She worked as logistic designer and workshop co-organizer for WomENcourage 2019, a conference that brings together women in the computing profession, held by ACM, the main Computer Science Association.

 Tel.: +39 393 9343923